ml6team/fondant/docs/custom_component.md

 Note that the `transform` method can include additional custom arguments (`argument1` and `argument2` in the example above).
 These should match with the `args` section defined in the [Fondant specification](component_spec).
 Examples include the batch size when captioning images, the minimum width and height when filtering images, and so on.

+Note that the `main.py` script can be split up into several Python scripts in case it would become prohibitively long.
+See the [prompt based LAION retrieval component](https://github.com/ml6team/fondant/tree/main/components/prompt_based_laion_retrieval/src) as an example: the CLIP client itself is defined in a separate script called `clip_client`, which is then imported in the `main.py` script.

 ## Dockerfile

 A Dockerfile defines all the commands a user could call on the command line to assemble a Docker image.
 Docker uses this file to build the Docker image automatically by reading the instructions.
 An example Dockerfile is defined below.